 If you are an employee, you are selling your time.
 You get paid based on the number of hours you work.
 So, you exchange your time for money.
 Most people think in weekly or monthly payments.

 Rich people, however, don’t think like that.
-We buy time because time is the one thing you can’t replace.
+They buy time because time is the one thing you can’t replace.

-The time you take the read this article, that time is gone…you can’t replace it.
+The time you take to read this article – that time is gone…you can’t replace it.

 Other things are replaceable.
 Customers, employees, even money is replaceable.
 Time isn’t.
 Nobody can manufacture more time.

-If I have the time, I can always make more money.
-If I lack time, I can’t.
+If we have time, we can always make more money.
+If we lack time, we can’t.

 That’s why rich people are aware that time is the most valuable commodity.
 And that’s also why rich people hate it if somebody is wasting their time.
 It’s worse than stealing money from them.

-So, rich people buy time, talents, people that can help us and people that could save us time.
-Because we are very aware of the value of your time.
+So, rich people buy time, talents, people that can help them and people that can save their time.

 Value Your Time